nss-dev/nss/doc/rst/index.rst

    :glob:
    :hidden:

-   getting_started.rst
+   build.rst
    build_artifacts.rst
    releases/index.rst
    community.rst
    legacy/index.rst

 .. warning::
    This NSS documentation was just imported from our legacy MDN repository.
 It currently is very deprecated and likely incorrect or broken in many places.